bunnicash/archinstall/README.md

 • part_root: root partition size for the linux installation, size x in GB = xG

 • bootloader: use systemd-boot (systemd) or GRUB (grub)

-• kernelver: select one of 4 kernels (linux, linux-zen, linux-lts, linux-hardened)
+• kernelver: select one of 4 available kernels:
+    - linux
+    - linux-zen
+    - linux-lts
+    - linux-hardened

 • defaultlocale: the main locale used for "locale-gen", see "cat /etc/locale.gen | grep (...)" for more
 • defaultlocale2: this is a locale attachment required for "locale-gen", e.g if defaultlocale is "en_US.UTF-8", this will be "UTF-8"
 • zone: the timezone used by the system, keep in mind many DE's need a separate GUI set-up for this too

 • hostname: the system hostname, name of the machine
-• rootpass: password for the root account, superuser (su)
+• rootpass: password for the root account, superuser
 • useracc: name for the user account
 • userpass: password for the user account

-• nvidia_module: nvidia now offers open source kernel modules - use "nvidia-open" for open, or "nvidia" for proprietary
+• nvidia_module: nvidia now offers open source kernel modules - use:
+    - "nvidia-open" for open source kernel modules
+    - "nvidia" for proprietary kernel modules
+    - Note: There's no "open" modules for "nvidia-lts"

-• guipreset: add a complete preset featuring DS, DM, DE/WM - use 1 for "Gnome Wayland", 2 for "KDE Development Platform", 3 for "Deepin Desktop", 4 for "Cinnamon Development Platform", 5 for "Cinnamon", 6 for "XFCE", 7 for "Gnome X11", 8 for "XMonad" and 0 for a bare Arch server
+• guipreset: add a complete preset featuring DS, DM, DE/WM - use:
+    - 0 for "Arch Server"
+    - 1 for "Gnome Wayland"
+    - 2 for "KDE Development Platform"
+    - 3 for "Deepin Desktop"
+    - 4 for "Cinnamon Development Platform"
+    - 5 for "Cinnamon"
+    - 6 for "XFCE"
+    - 7 for "Gnome X11"
+    - 8 for "XMonad"
+    - 9 for "KDE"
+    - Note: Development Platforms feature development-specific packages

-• use_emul: install and modify a suite of emulators and their dependencies - use 1 to install, 0 to skip
+• use_emu: install and modify a suite of emulators and their dependencies - use 1 to install, 0 to skip
 • use_vm: installs virtual machine managers/modules - use 1 for "all", 2 for "virt-manager", 3 for "virtualbox", 0 to skip
 • use_wine: install wine and its utils/libs, useful for windows programs, games, proton - use 1 to install, 0 to skip

 • packages_ext: add as many additional packages to be installed as you wish or 0 for none
 </pre>
 <br>